 Family Day Care

-Child day care can take place either in the household of the child day care provider (day mother/father) or the children are cared for by caregivers in the parents’ household (BHE).
-This form of care is very individual and flexible, as care times can be arranged with the caregiver.
-Day care providers are self-employed, so you only pay for the care costs of the day care person; payment for absences and holidays is arranged with the day care person.
-Parents who have their children cared for in day care can apply for a subsidy from the city to have the costs for day care subsidized up to 6.00€/hour.
-BHEs, on the other hand, are employed subject to social insurance contributions.
-Here, the parents are the employers and must continue to pay wages even during BHE’s absence periods.
-On the Mini-Job Center’s website, you can find information about private households as employers.
-You may also be able to get subsidies from the city for BHE costs, but only if the BHE is qualified.
+Child daycare can either take place in the household of the childminder (day mother/father) or the children are supervised by a caregiver in the parents’ household (BHE).
+This form of supervision is very individual and flexible, as the supervision times can be agreed with the caregiver.
+Day parents are self-employed, so you only pay the supervision costs of the childminder; payment for absences and vacation is agreed with the childminder.
+Parents who have their children supervised in daycare can submit a grant application to the city to have the costs of daycare subsidized up to €6.00/hour.
+BHEs, on the other hand, are employed subject to social security contributions.
+The parents are the employers and must continue to pay the BHE’s wages even during periods of absence.
+You can find information about private households as employers on the Minijob-Zentrale website.
+You may also be able to get the costs for BHEs subsidized by the city, but only if the BHE is qualified.

 Contact for Childcare in Mainz